exercism/x86-64-assembly/concepts/conditionals/introduction.md

 ## Branching

-As a default, code in x86-64 executes linearly from top to bottom.
+As a default, code in x86-64 executes sequentially from top to bottom.

 But there are many situations where it's necessary to modify this behavior.
 For instance, to execute a different set of instructions in response to a condition.